orb-lang/helm/doc/md/helm/txtbuf.md

     multiple instances, during for instance search and replace\.

--  cursor\_changed:   A flag indicating whether the cursor has changed since the flag was last reset\.
+-  cursor\_changed :   A flag indicating whether the cursor has changed since the flag was last reset\.

--  contents\_changed: Similar flag for whether the actual contents of the buffer have changed\.
+-  contents\_changed : Similar flag for whether the actual contents of the buffer have changed\.

+-  lex :  A function accepting a string and returning an array of Tokens, used by the Txtbuf to provide syntax highlighting\.

+-  render\_row : Index of the row being rendered \(Rainbuf implementation detail\)

+-  active\_suggestions : `SelectionList` of active suggestions, if any, provided

 The intention is that all of these fields are manipulated internally: the codebase doesn't completely respect this, yet, but it should\.